natehouk/websocket/README.md

 # websocket

-A simple toy websocket to connect to Bitstamp.net and print live trades.
+A simple toy websocket to connect to Bitstamp.net and print live trades written in Rust.